industrious-mouse/WordPress-Social-Stream/readme.txt

 Copy the file `views/social_stream.php` from the plugin to the root of your theme and style as desired.

-= What if I just want to pull out Twitter or Facebook posts? =
+= What if I just want to pull out Twitter, Facebook or Instagram posts? =

-There are a couple of functions that will allow you to pull out an array of Twitter or Facebook posts on their own.
+There are a couple of functions that will allow you to pull out an array of Twitter, Facebook or Instagram posts on their own.

 * `<?php twitter_posts($numberOfPosts) ?>` - Will return an array of Twitter posts
 * `<?php facebook_posts($numberOfPosts) ?>` - Will return an array of Facebook posts
+* `<?php instagram_posts($numberOfPosts) ?>` - Will return an array of Instagram posts

 = How do I determine what type of post this is? =